mitmedialab/WetlandAvianSourceSeparation/README.md

 ### Dataset

 The Dataset is a simple class inheriting from `torch.util.data.Dataset`.
-It provides basic access to its length and items through a pytonic API.
-The class also provides direct ways to generate the dataset, either from a configuration file *(see Configuration section)* or from default values *(see code)*.
+It provides access to its length and items through a pythonic API.
+The class also offers ways to generate the Dataset, either from a configuration file *(see Configuration section)* or from default values *(see code)*.

 ```python
 from wass.dataset import CompositionDataset